-Fujifilm X70 versus Sony A6000
+Fujifilm X70 vs Sony A6000

-The Fujifilm X70 and the Sony Alpha A6000 are two digital cameras that were announced, respectively, in January 2016 and February 2014.
+The Fujifilm X70 and the Sony Alpha A6000 are two digital cameras that were revealed to the public, respectively, in January 2016 and February 2014.
 The X70 is a fixed lens compact, while the A6000 is a mirrorless interchangeable lens camera.
 Both cameras are equipped with an APS-C sensor.
-The Fujifilm has a resolution of 16 megapixel, whereas the Sony provides 24 MP.
+The Fujifilm has a resolution of 16 megapixels, whereas the Sony provides 24 MP.

 Body comparison: Fujifilm X70 vs Sony A6000